Razor-Sharp-Solutions/base58Converter/README.md

 A simple converter to and from base58.

 ## Usage
-The converter class has three properties:
+The converter class has four properties:
 * ByteArray
-* Number
+* BE_Number (big endian serialization)
+* LE_Number (little endian serialization)
 * Base58String

 To encode and decode simply set any of the properites and the conversion will be done.
+Setting the ByteArray, BE_Number or LE_Number will encode the value into a base58 string and update the rest of the properties.
+Setting the Base58String will decode it and update all three properties.
+The byte array will always be in big endian order, most significant byte first.

 E.g.
 ```c#